-The Pennsylvania-New Jersey-Maryland (PJM) Interconnection serves about 9.6 million customers with installed capacity of 59,000 MW.1 In the year 2000, PJM served 262,081 GWh of energy, which represents about 7% of U.S. electric energy.
-PJM's generation fleet has a fuel mix of 31% coal, 27% oil, 22% nuclear, 6% natural gas, and 5% hydroelectric.
-PJM allows physical bilateral scheduling that enables it to leverage its long-standing pool and its emerging bilateral markets.
+The Pennsylvania-New Jersey-Maryland (PJM) Interconnection serves about 9.6 million customers with installed capacity of 59,000 MW.
+In the year 2000, PJM served 262,081 GWh of energy, which represents about 7% of U.S. electric energy.
+PJM's generation fleet has a fuel mix of 31% coal, 27% oil, 22% nuclear,

-1 Information in this section is based on (1) PJM Interconnection State of the Market Report 2001 by Market Monitoring Unit, PJM Interconnection, L.L.C.
-June 2001; and (2) The Amended and Restated Operating Agreement of the PJM Interconnection, L.L.C. ("Operating Agreement") setting forth
+&lt;sup>1 Information in this section is based on (1) PJM Interconnection State of the Market Report 2001 by Market Monitoring Unit, PJM Interconnection, L.L.C.
+June 2001; and (2) The Amended and Restated Operating Agreement of the PJM Interconnection, L.L.C. ("Operating Agreement") setting forth procedures for a two-settlement system; Filing to Federal Energy Regulatory Commission, March 10, 2000.
+The section also contains information from the PJM website: www.pjm.com.